byterazor/FHEM-NTFY/README.md

 The origin of this repository is https://gitea.federationhq.de/byterazor/FHEM-NTFY.

-The github repository is, for the moment, a push mirror to organize tickets.
+The github repository is just a push mirror.
-This will change in the future!

 ## License